 This divide is caused by disconnected internal systems that lack the ability to support the nuances of grocery today.
 The severity of this challenge is magnified by the growing emphasis of fresh and ready-to-eat meal solutions.
 As consumers purchase more of these items, they also purchase fewer frozen, canned and packaged items.
 This change in demand impacts every aspect of retail.
 The planning, assortment, pricing, promotion and replenishment activities for a majority of categories across the store are influenced by the increased demand for fresh and prepared meal solutions.

 Your ability to profitably serve customers where you only have a partial understanding of their behaviors and preferences isn’t determined by how optimistic you are about the outcome.
-Success requires a complete understanding of consumer demand.
-So why don’t you have it?
+Success requires a complete view of consumer demand across fresh and center-store categories.
+So why don’t you have a complete view on customer demand?
+Read on.

 Disparate systems create disconnects in consumer demand patterns across categories.